fastpacecolding/pynote/docs/reference.rst

     Edit the title instead of the content.

-.. cmdoption:: --tags

-    Edit attached tags.
-Every line in the editor indicates one tag.

 .. cmdoption:: --no-tempfile

     Do not use a tempfile when editing notes.
 The note file will be edited